• 2731 6316

 Application Procedure

-Children who need to apply for service may be placed on the waiting list of the Social Welfare Department’s (SWD) "Central Referral System for Rehabilitation Services" by referral from Maternal and Child Health Centres, Child Assessment Centres, Integrated Family Service Centrs, medical social workers, pediatricians or psychologists.
+Children who need to apply for service may be placed on the waiting list of the Social Welfare Department's (SWD) "Central Referral System for Rehabilitation Services" by referral from Maternal and Child Health Centres, Child Assessment Centres, Integrated Family Service Centres, medical social workers, pediatricians or psychologists.
 Upon receipt of admission notice from the SWD, our centre will inform parents for processing enrolment procedures.

 Withdrawal Procedure